stonepros/stone/doc/radosgw/troubleshooting.rst

      [java] INFO: Unable to execute HTTP request: peer not authenticated

 The Java SDK for S3 requires a valid certificate from a recognized certificate authority, because it uses HTTPS by default.
-If you are just testing the Ceph Object Storage services, you can resolve this problem in a few ways:
+If you are just testing the Stone Object Storage services, you can resolve this problem in a few ways:

 #.
 Prepend the IP address or hostname with ``http://``.
 For example, change this::